 We go outside!
 Students have the opportunity to safely experience our amazing natural environment.
-This is a full credit class that meets outside the timetable throughout the school year and is offered to all students, whether you are beginning your outdoor experiences or want to build on your confidence.
-This course aims to develop outdoor knowledge, survival skills, leadership, collaboration, team-work, self-reflection, and the importance we have with our natural environment.
-Examples of activities include fire building, shelter building, bush-craft, trip planning, camp setup, wilderness navigation, kite flying, slacklining, hiking, geocaching, and New Year polar bear swims.
-Outdoor Education has the option of full student participation throughout the year, as well as some optional fee-paying activities such as overnight hiking and camping.
+This is a full credit class that counts for graduation credits and is offered to all students, whether you are beginning your outdoor experiences or want to build on your confidence.
+This course aims to develop outdoor knowledge, survival skills, leadership, collaboration, teamwork, self-reflection, Indigenous ways of knowing, and the importance we have with our natural environment.
+Examples of activities include fire building, archery, shelter building, bush-craft, trip planning, camp setup, orienteering and compass navigation, map reading, kite flying, slacklining, hiking, and geocaching.
+You should totally take this class!